πŸ›οΈGovAuctions

 Getting Started Today

-1. Create accounts on GSA Auctions and GovDeals (or just use GovAuctions to search both) 2.
-Pick one category you understand — electronics, tools, vehicles, or furniture 3.
-Spend a week just browsing and researching prices — don't bid yet 4.
+1. Create an account on GSA Auctions (or use GovAuctions to search multiple platforms at once) 2.
+Pick one category you understand - electronics, tools, vehicles, or furniture 3.
+Spend a week just browsing and researching prices - don't bid yet 4.
 Find one item with a clear 50%+ margin 5.
 Bid, win, pick up, clean, list, sell 6.
 Repeat

 The first flip teaches you more than any guide can.
 Start small, learn the process, and scale what works.